 - "we," "us," "company" or "our company" are to AMCI Acquisition Corp.
-II, a Delaware corporation; - "DGCL" are to the Delaware General Corporation Law as the same may be amended from time to time; - "Evercore" are to Evercore Group L.L.C., the representative of the underwriters of this offering; - "founder shares" are to shares of Class B common stock initially purchased by our sponsor in a private placement prior to this offering and the shares of Class A common stock that will be issued upon the automatic conversion of the shares of Class B common stock at the time of our initial business combination as described herein; - "initial stockholders" are to holders of our founder shares prior to this offering; - "management" or our "management team" are to our executive officers and directors; - "directors" are to our current directors and director nominees; - "common stock" are to our Class A common stock and our Class B common stock; - "public shares" are to shares of Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public stockholders" are to the holders of our public shares, including our initial stockholders and management team to the extent our initial stockholders and/or members of our management team purchase public shares, provided that each initial stockholder's and member of our management team's status as a "public stockholder" will only exist with respect to such public shares; - "private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of this offering; - "SEC" are to the U.S. Securities and Exchange Commission; and - "sponsor" are to AMCI Sponsor II LLC, a Delaware limited liability company.
+II, a Delaware corporation; - "anchor investors" are to certain qualified institutional buyers or institutional accredited investors, each of which has expressed to us an interest to purchase up to 9.9% of the units in this offering as further described herein: - "DGCL" are to the Delaware General Corporation Law as the same may be amended from time to time: - · "Evercore" are to Evercore Group L.L.C., the representative of the underwriters of this offering; - "founder shares" are to shares of Class B common stock initially purchased by our sponsor in a private placement prior to this offering and the shares of Class A common stock that will be issued upon the automatic conversion of the shares of Class B common stock at the time of our initial business combination as described herein; - "initial stockholders" are to holders of our founder shares prior to this offering; - "management" or our "management team" are to our executive officers and directors; - "directors" are to our current directors and director nominees; - "common stock" are to our Class A common stock and our Class B common stock; - "public shares" are to shares of Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public stockholders" are to the holders of our public shares, including our initial stockholders and management team to the extent our initial stockholders and/or members of our management team purchase public shares, provided that each initial stockholder's and member of our management team's status as a "public stockholder" will only exist with respect to such public shares; - "private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of this offering; - "SEC" are to the U.S. Securities and Exchange Commission; and - "sponsor" are to AMCI Sponsor II LLC, a Delaware limited liability company.